CompanyBook/api-examples/README.md

 ## News Relations
 Contains a command line tool to query Companybook for companies with specific relations to a company.
 I.e the competitors of a company.
+Other relations are documented in the developer portal.

 ```
 python python/news.py relation US0000000060704780 competitors